iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 We will describe the facet selection algorithm in detail a little later.

 ### Render in MkDocs

+Henceforth, we will demonstrate step-by-step how to describe data about Linked Data visualization tools — and render them in the form illustrated by {{ render("fig-tools-with-various-visualizations") }}.

 `iolanta-tech` website is built with MkDocs[^mkdocs] static site generator, with which Iolanta can integrate via `mkdocs-iolanta`[^mkdocs-iolanta] plugin.
 This plugin, together with `mkdocs-macros-plugin`[^mkdocs-macros-plugin] introduces a Jinja2 template macro looking like this: